mattfenwick/clojarse-js/README.md

  - `%...` variables names inside shorthand functions

+ - eval reader -- `#=xyz` -- permits only a symbol or a non-empty list

 ## Not sure ##

   - variables defined, used, used but not defined, defined but not used